GeoscienceAustralia/dea-knowledge-hub/docs/tech-alerts-changelog/_tech_alerts_changelog.md

 Learn more about the [DEA Summary Product Grid](/guides/reference/collection_3_summary_grid/).

-## 2024-08-08: NCI Explorer may be unstable
+## 2024-08-08: NCI Explorer may experience instability

-The NCI Explorer has experienced some intermittent outages recently.
+The [NCI Explorer](https://explorer.nci.dea.ga.gov.au/) has experienced some intermittent outages recently.
 We are currently investigating the cause of the issue.
 If the NCI Explorer fails to load, please try again later.

 ## 2024-08-02: Version 4.0.0 of DEA Geometric Median and Median Absolute Deviation released